QuantConnect/lean-cli/README.md

 ## Installation

-In the future: `pip install -U lean`.
+The CLI can be installed and updated by running `pip install -U lean`.

 Usage instructions will be added when there is something usable in this repository.